Monday to Friday 9am - 12.30pm - 2pm - 7pm

-What does "Net Zero" mean, and why is it important for Europe?
+What does "Net Zero" mean and why is it important for Europe?

 To find out more: Green Deal: a turning point for electric cars.

-Net zero: what does it involve?
+Net zero: what action does it involve?

-Where do we need to cut emissions?
+Where do we need to reduce emissions?

-- 28% from transport
+- 28 % come from transport

-- 23% of electricity
+- 23 % electricity

-- 13% of buildings
+- 13 % buildings

 Why is it important to get rid of fossil fuels?